Sokoban: Gameplay

-The game of Sokoban takes place in a warehouse, viewed from above, composed of walls and floor squares.
+Sokoban takes place in a warehouse viewed from above and composed of walls and floor squares.
 A floor square may be empty, occupied by the player, or occupied by a box.
-Some floor squares are marked as storage locations.
+Some floor squares are storage locations.
 The number of storage locations equals the number of boxes.
 The objective of the puzzle is to push all boxes onto storage locations.

 The player can move one square at a time, either horizontally or vertically, onto an empty floor square.
 Boxes and walls block the player's movement, but the player can walk up to a box and push it to an empty square directly beyond it.
 If a box is pushed against a wall or another box, it does not move.
 Pulling boxes is not possible.